freesewing/freesewing/markdown/org/docs/patterns/brian/options/sleevecapq3spread1/en.md

 ---
-title: Sleevecap Q3 downward spread
+title: "Sleevecap Q3 upward spread"
+---

 ---

 ![The upward spread in the thrid quadrant of the sleevecap](./sleevecapq3spread1.svg)